-Sensing an opportunity, Love decided to launch a business aimed directly at helping retirees and people who weren’t born with an iPhone in their hands better manage – even embrace – the many advantages of their smart phones and other devices.
-Love launched TechWisdom LLC the summer before his senior year at Tower Hill School, finding large groups to market his services to, even adding a social media component to his operation for small businesses.
+Sensing an opportunity, Love decided to launch a business aimed directly at helping retirees and “people of a certain age” better manage – even embrace – the many advantages of their smart phones and other devices.
+Love launched TechWisdom LLC the summer before his senior year at Tower Hill School and even found large groups to market his services to.

 TSD caught up with Love to learn what it takes to launch and grow a business as a high schooler and how he manages the enterprise with the many demands of a college curriculum.

 Town Square Delaware: What propelled you as a high schooler to launch a business?
-And how will you continue to operate your business while you are at college?
+How will you continue to operate your business while you are at Duke?

 Hugh Love: While sitting at the dinner table one night in 2015, I had an epiphany while helping my mom learn how to use the Messages app on her iPhone.
 I realized that many people may also be struggling to keep up with technology’s rapid evolution, especially in places where there are not technologically fluent teenagers to teach the basics.